Different Types of Fibroids

-Have you been diagnosed with uterine fibroids?
-If so, you may be interested to learn that there are several different types.
+If you have been diagnosed with uterine fibroids, it is important to be aware of the different types and classifications.
 Fibroids are generally classified by location and can vary in size and number.
 Although not everyone experiences fibroid symptoms, the location, size, and number of fibroids involved tend to impact their severity.
+It can be helpful to understand the types of fibroids and how they can impact your life.

 How Many Types of Fibroids Are There?

 An intramural fibroid grows within the muscular walls of the uterus.
-If you have small intramural fibroids, you may not be aware of their existence or experience only mild symptoms.
+If you have small intramural fibroids, you may experience only mild symptoms.
 As the fibroids grow larger, you may develop more severe symptoms that can eventually impact your quality of life.

 Common symptoms of intramural fibroids include: